ziwenkk/ziwen.github.io/content/project/hiking/index.md

 title: "Hiking is my passion!"
 date: 2025-05-29

 summary: I love hiking in the mountains and forests.
-It helps me connect with nature.

 image:
     caption: '[**The next route to conquer**](https://tourdumontblanchike.com/)'